National Shooting Horse Association

 It is not an attempt to control instruction.

-It is a set of practical tools and shared frameworks, built from real-world experience, intended to support instructors and protect horses within the shooting horse discipline.
+It is a set of practical tools and shared frameworks, built from real-world experience, designed to support learning, guide development, and protect horses within the shooting horse discipline.

 How These Pieces Fit Together

-• Lesson Levels provide clarity and feedback in lessons
+Lesson Levels provide clarity and feedback in training

-• The Instructor Toolkit provides practical, day-to-day teaching tools
+The Pro Instructor Toolkit provides practical, day-to-day teaching tools

-Used together or individually, these resources form a flexible system instructors can adapt to their own programs—always with the horse at the center of the work.
+Together—or used individually—these resources form a flexible system that can be adapted to different programs, goals, and approaches, while keeping the horse at the center of the work.

 NaSHA Standards & Frameworks are published by the National Shooting Horse Association and support safe, ethical shooting horse education.